SMPTE/ris-osvp-metadata-camdkit/index.md

               "type": "integer",
               "minimum": 0,
               "maximum": 4294967295
+            }
           },
+          "required": [
+            "seconds",
+            "nanoseconds"
+          ],
+          "description": " PTP timestamp of the data recording instant, provided for convenience   during playback of e.g. pre-recorded tracking data.
+The timestamp   comprises a 48-bit unsigned integer (seconds), a 32-bit unsigned   integer (nanoseconds) ", "units": "second"
+        },
+        "sampleRate": {
+          "type": "object",
+          "properties": {
-            "attoseconds": {
+            "num": {
               "type": "integer",
               "minimum": 0,
+              "maximum": 2147483647
+            },
+            "denom": {
+              "type": "integer",
+              "minimum": 1,
               "maximum": 4294967295
             }
           },
           "required": [
-            "seconds",
-            "nanoseconds"
+            "num",
+            "denom"
           ],
-          "description": " PTP timestamp of the data recording instant, provided for convenience   during playback of e.g. pre-recorded tracking data.
-The timestamp   comprises a 48-bit unsigned integer (seconds), a 32-bit unsigned   integer (nanoseconds), and an optional 32-bit unsigned integer   (attoseconds) ", "units": "second"
+          "additionalProperties": false,
+          "description": "Sample frame rate as a rational number.
+Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
+In a variable rate system this should is estimated from the last sample delta time. "
         },
         "sampleTimestamp": {
           "type": "object",